-The following bills either directly amend the California Environmental Quality Act through changes to the Public Resources Code (PRC) or otherwise establish new CEQA requirements in other laws.
+The following Assembly Bills (ABs) and Senate Bills (SBs) either directly amend CEQA through changes to the Public Resources Code (PRC) or otherwise establish new CEQA requirements in other laws.
 Statutory references are either to the PRC or the Government Code unless otherwise noted.
-All bills take effect on January 1, 2022, with the exception of urgency bill SB 156, which took effect on July 20, 2021.
+All bills take effect on the dates noted in the table at the end of this section.
 For current information on California legislation, go to: http://leginfo.legislature.ca.gov/faces/billSearchClient.xhtml and search by the number of the bill.